IBM/visual-recognition-for-cozmo-with-tensorflow/README.md

 $ cd visual-recognition-for-cozmo-with-tensorflow/3-train
 $ docker build -t nheidloff/tensorflow-openwhisk-train-cozmo:latest .
 $ docker push nheidloff/tensorflow-openwhisk-train-cozmo:latest
-$ bx login -a api.ng.bluemix.net
+$ ibmcloud login -a api.ng.bluemix.net
-$ bx cs cluster-config mycluster
+$ ibmcloud cs cluster-config mycluster
 $ export KUBECONFIG=/Users/nheidlo.....
 $ kubectl apply -f train.yml
 ```

-After this you should see the files 'retrained_graph_cozmo.pb' and 'retrained_labels_cozmo.txt' in the 'tensorflow' container in IBM Object Storage.
+After this you should see the files 'retrained_graph_cozmo.pb' and 'retrained_labels_cozmo.txt' in the 'tensorflow' container in IBM Cloud Object Storage.

 Read Ansgar's [blog](https://ansi.23-5.eu/2017/11/image-recognition-with-tensorflow-training-on-kubernetes/) for more details.

 ## 4. Deploy the Model to OpenWhisk

-Paste the values of ‘region’, ‘projectId’, ‘userId’ and ‘password’ in [classifier.py](4-classify/classifier.py).
+Paste the values of ‘apikey’ and ‘resource_instance_id’ in [classifier.py](4-classify/classifier.py).

 Replace 'nheidloff' with your DockerHub name and run these commands: